railone-io/railone-docs/railone/railone-open-api-en.md

 4. Create Appkey and secret, and optionally configure webhook callback address.
 5. Call the API for KYC, card opening, card activation, deposit and other operations.
 Railone will notify through the callback address when the status changes.

-> It is recommended to testing in the test environment before using the production environment, and use the F card to test in the production environment, then test other types of cards.
+> It is recommended to testing in the test environment before using the production environment.

 Dashboard :